405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (83) "Permittee" means an operator or a person holding or required by KRS Chapter 350 or 405 KAR Chapters 7 through 24 to hold a permit to conduct surface coal mining and reclamation operations during the permit term and until all reclamation obligations imposed by KRS Chapter 350 and 405 KAR Chapters 7 through 24 are satisfied.

-(85) "Person having an interest which is or may be adversely affected" or "person with a valid legal interest" shall include any person:
+(85) "Person having an interest which is or may be adversely affected" or "person with a valid legal interest" includes any person:

 (a) Who uses any resource of economic, recreational, aesthetic, or environmental value that may be adversely affected by coal exploration or surface coal mining and reclamation operations, or by any related action of the cabinet; or